Unforgettable Team Offsite Activities in Key West: Sun, Sand, and Strategy

 Do: Think About Follow-Through

 Great offsites don’t end with the last session.
-Bake in time to reflect, capture decisions, and assign next steps.
+Take time to bake in reflection, capture decisions, and assign next steps.
 Then follow up after.
 Otherwise, you just spent a lot of money on a group lunch.

 Don’t: Go It Alone If You Don’t Have To